BenjaminLarger/WebServ/documentation/TO-DO.md

 - getPostData() udring POST CGI should only read up to Content-Length

 Benjamin:
-- Each send request must call handleCookiesSessions
+- Each send request must call getCookieRequestLine

 Bugs: